After decades of decay, Myanmar bets on Thilawa to lead industry boom

 Koyo Radiator Company, a unit of Japanese-owned Koyo Group, chose Thilawa due to rising costs at its affiliate plants in nearby countries.

-Aware of the cost-saving advantages presented by its workforce, the government must balance cheap labor against fair pay.
+Aware of the cost-saving advantages presented by its workforce, the government must balance cheap labour against fair pay.

 The head of parliament has recommended the civil servant minimum of 3,000 kyat ($2.75) per day be the standard for industry also.
 That would compare with about $9.14 in Thailand and $6.35 in Vietnam.

 But the zone has its critics.
-Mekong Watch, a Tokyo-based watchdog that scrutinizes regional investments, says villagers have been displaced without adequate compensation.
+Mekong Watch, a Tokyo-based watchdog that scrutinises regional investments, says villagers have been displaced without adequate compensation.

 Kyaw Naing Oo was among those relocated to a small community nearby that residents call Japan New Quarter.
 He was given a small amount of money and a wooden house on a 25 by 50-foot plot of land in return for his two acres of farmland.
 He hopes to work at Thilawa, which has offered training and jobs to those who moved.